 - 5.1 All staff members should receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff members should receive safeguarding and child protection updates (via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - 5.2 Governing bodies should ensure that all staff members undergo safeguarding and child protection training at induction.
+In addition, all staff members should receive safeguarding and child protection updates (via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - 5.2 Governing bodies should ensure that all staff members undergo safeguarding and child protection training at induction, this includes information regarding filtering and monitoring to support online safety.
 The training should be regularly updated.
 Induction and training should be in line with advice from the LSPP.